microchip-pic-avr-examples/pic18f47Q10-curiosity-hpc-demo-code/README.md

 <a href="https://www.microchip.com" rel="nofollow"><img src="images/microchip.png" alt="MCHP" width="300"/></a>

-# INTRODUCTION
+# Curiosity HPC Labs Using PIC18F47Q10

+## Introduction

-The following labs in this demo code project are designed for Microchip’s Curiosity High Pin Count (HPC) Development board.
-This development board supports Microchip's 28 and 40-pin 8-bit PIC® MCUs.
-This MPLAB X project contains several lab exercises that demonstrate a large number of basic capabilities of PIC® devices and can also be used to test the condition of the board.
-Each lab contains a brief description of the lab and discussions to make you become easily acquainted with the different peripherals and registers of PIC® MCUs.
-These labs also make use of the MPLAB Code Configurator (MCC), an easy-to-use plugin tool for MPLAB X IDE.
-MCC can be used to setup the peripherals and also generates drivers which can be used in the application code.
+The following demo project contains labs designed for Microchip’s Curiosity High Pin Count (HPC) Development board, which supports 28 and 40-pin 8-bit PIC® microcontrollers (MCUs).
+Each lab includes a brief description of its purpose and offers exercises that demonstrate basic PIC device capabilities, as well as peripherals and registers.
+These can also be used to test the condition of the board.
+MPLAB® Code Configurator (MCC) was used for developing these examples.
+MCC is an easy-to-use plug-in tool for MPLAB X IDE which can be used to configure the peripherals and generate drivers to use in the application code.
 All labs are written in C language and are compatible with the latest XC8 compilers.

-##### Curiosity High Pin Count (HPC) Development Board:
+##### Curiosity High Pin Count (HPC) Development Board
 <br><img src="images/HPC-board.PNG">

 ## Software Used